davechurchill/commandcenter/README.md

 # Developer Install / Compile Instructions (Linux and OS X)

+With these steps you should be able to build and install the SC2 API and include it into CommandCenter from the API revisions made in [this commit](https://github.com/Blizzard/s2client-api/commit/c577c9c480ad430d86e736012a00cdf1db62dbf3).
+It has been tested successfully for [dd10176ab94cc078a2116ec790b63f0a93ac5527](https://github.com/Blizzard/s2client-api/commit/dd10176ab94cc078a2116ec790b63f0a93ac5527), so if the install instructions below don't work checkout that version of CommandCenter

+`$ git checkout dd10176ab94cc078a2116ec790b63f0a93ac5527`

+and repeat the instructions.

 * Build SC2 API project
 ```bash
 $ git clone --recursive https://github.com/Blizzard/s2client-api && cd s2client-api